msjimc/AgileMultiIdeogram/guide/README.md

 ### Analysing and visualising the data

 Since processing the data may take several minutes, the data is displayed as each files is processed.
 Consequently, the images initially contain just the cytogenetics banding patterns for each chromosome (e.g. figure 3), before each individual's data is added in turn.
-While its possible to view data in different ways, the menus on each of the windows consist of a core set of options, with only the ```Single chromosome view``` containing noticeably more options, consequently, the core set of options will be described once in the ```Linear ideogram view``` section.
+While its possible to view data in different ways, the menus on each of the windows consist of a core set of options, with only the ```Single chromosome view``` containing more options, consequently, the core set of options will be described once in the ```Linear ideogram view``` section.

 ![Figure 3](images/figure003.PNG)